OneMadGypsy/fuzzquery/docs/source/index.rst

 Tokens
 ------

 Tokens are used to represent unknown/fuzzy data.
-The 3 types of tokens are:
+Where a token is placed determines where a substitution, substitution & deletion or joining words may appear in the query.
+The ``joining`` token must be placed in the space between terms.
+The ``range`` and ``strict`` tokens can be placed anywhere.
+The ``range`` and ``strict`` tokens capture `non-whitespace` characters. ``joining`` tokens capture 0 or more unknown terms between known terms.

 +--------+---------+---------------------------------------+------------------+--------------------------------+
 | token  | type    | description                           | example          | result-like                    |